Contact Us 1-800-596-4880

 6. From Type, select Member and click Add.

-To troubleshoot this issue, ensure the Default Scopes field has the profile openid email groups value.
+To troubleshoot this issue, make sure the Default Scopes field has the profile openid email groups value.

 1. In Salesforce, go to Setup.